EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_3.md

 3. Find your R project from Lesson 1 → Click Open.
 4. Click on Tools → Version Control → Pull branches
 5. Follow the instructions in the script, "Lesson3_Step2_Ordination_stats.R"
-6. Explore the website https://sites.google.com/site/mb3gustame/ for more information on multivariate analysis.
+6. Explore the website https://sites.google.com/site/mb3gustame/ for more information on multivariate analysis and (dis)similarity measures.

 ### Step 2) Deliverable
+After completing the task for Lesson 3 step 2, create an ordination plot of the resistome data at the "Class" level and use adonis to test for differences between the "Group" metadata variable.
+Export the ordination plot and send it to us at "meglab.metagenomics@gmail.com" along with a short description of your findings and your model selection.
+Don't worry about giving us the perfect answer, the goal is just to use your comments as a starting point for discussing statistics at the next course session.